kristian-lange-tw/JATOS_docs/pages/Results.md

 #### State

-Possible states for study result are:
+Possible states for study results are:

 * PRE - [Preview of study](Worker-Types.html#preview-links) (exists only in PersonalSingleWorker and GeneralSingleWorker)
 * STARTED - Study was started